 MySQL 5.7.6 enables this variable to be set dynamically.
 You must have privileges sufficient to set global system variables.
 See System Variable Privileges.

-enforce_gtid_consistencymust be true before you can set
+enforce_gtid_consistencymust be set to

 gtid_mode=ON.
 Before modifying this variable, see Section 2.4, “Changing Replication Modes on Online Servers”.